 An article in the Guardian caught my eye today (the second like above), and the following are my immediate, unworked thoughts.

 This kind of debate always puts me in a quandary.
-I believe that people should be able to decide on as many matters as possible.
+I believe that people should be able to decide on as many matters as possible as they see fit.
 I believe in personal autonomy, and as much as possible without harming others.
 Yet, I understand that there are unseen pressure, and expectation, from kith and kin.
 Such pressure robs many of their ability to do as they would do unfettered, and consequently diminishes their autonomy.
 In such cases, what ought to be the role of the law and society?
 Is it their task to protect those who have been deprived their room for manoeuvre?
 And if that means banning sharia courts, should that be pursued?

 There will always be customary and quasi-judicial tribunals or informal gatherings that decide on the mores of people, and exert non- and para-legal pressure.
-So ‘banning’ sharia courts would not solve the problem, because banning or non-recognition does not mean they cease to exist.
+So ‘banning’ sharia courts will not solve the problem, because banning or non-recognition does not mean they cease to exist.
 If these courts were (allowed) to exist, whether formally constituted under existing legislation or informally, there must be a proper avenue of recourse available for those who take matters to sharia courts or those who were taken thither by the other party.
 Even with such policy in place, there is always the danger of someone accepting willingly a court’s decision that seem repulsive to outsiders.
 Now, that will be difficult to resolve: again, my belief in autonomy is pitted against unreason.